launchableinc/cli/docs/getting-started/README.md

 ## Setting your API key

-First, create an API key at [app.launchableinc.com](https://app.launchableinc.com).
+First, create an API key for your workspace at [app.launchableinc.com](https://app.launchableinc.com).
 This authentication token allows the CLI to talk to Launchable.

 Then, make this API key available as the `LAUNCHABLE_TOKEN` environment variable in your CI process.
 How you do this depends on your CI system: